Gregg Wylde: Loan to Morecambe

 On 30 January 2018, Wylde joined EFL League Two club Morecambe on loan.
 Wylde played 15 times for Morecambe, scoring two goals.

 Livingston

 Wylde signed an 18-month contract with Livingston in January 2019.
 On 2 September 2019, he left the club, his contract being cancelled having only made three appearances.

 Clyde

 On 4 January 2020 Wylde signed with Scottish League One club Clyde on a deal due to run to the end of the 2019/20 season.

 East Stirlingshire

 Lowland League club East Stirlingshire announced the signing of Wylde on 13 July 2020.

 Wylde predominately played at left back until the Lowland League was suspended in January 2021.

 East Kilbride

 Wylde signed a pre-contract with East Kilbride in May 2021.

 Dumbarton

-Wylde joined Scottish League One side Dumbarton in January 2022, debuting as a trialist in a 6-2 defeat to Falkirk.
-He scored his first goal for the club the following week, a stunning long range strike in a 2-0 victory against East Fife on January 15.
+Wylde joined Scottish League One side Dumbarton in January 2022, debuting as a trialist in a 6–2 defeat to Falkirk.
+He scored his first goal for the club the following week, a stunning long range strike in a 2–0 victory against East Fife on 15 January.
+After becoming an ever-present for the side in a left-midfield role, and winning the club's Player of the Month award for January 2023, Wylde agreed a new deal with the Sons in April 2023 but left the club seeking first team football five months later.